davidsalgado/DevsDataLabs/Implementing Predictive Analytics/scripts/Lab.md

 END
 GO
 ```
-The procedure begins by defining a query that retrieves a sample of the data contained in the nyctaxi_features table.
+The procedure begins by defining a query that retrieves the sample data contained in the nyctaxi_features table.
 ```
   DECLARE @inquery nvarchar(max) = N'
     select tipped,  passenger_count, trip_time_in_secs, trip_distance, direct_distance
     from nyctaxi_features
-    tablesample (70 percent) repeatable (98052)
 '
 ```
 This query is passed as one of the parameters to sp_execute_external_script, via the @input_data_1 parameter.